 The unit we reviewed is one of the better configurations in the CXI3 line, the CXI3-I58GKM.
 This $519 model is equipped with an Intel Core i5-8250U CPU, 8GB of RAM and a 64GB SSD.
 You can upgrade the RAM to 16GB after purchase, but I didn't see much in my testing that would necessitate that for the average user.

 There are three other configurations available, differing by processor, memory and storage.
 At the low end is the CXI3-4GKM, which sells for $249 and offers a dual-core Intel Celeron 3865U processor, 4GB of RAM and a 32GB SSD.
 Next up is the $459 CXI3-I38GKM, which has an Intel Core i3-7130 CPU, and the same 8GB of memory and 64GB of storage offered on our review unit.
 At the top of the heap is the CXI3-I716GKM, which packs an Intel Core i7-8550U processor, along with 16GB of RAM and a 64GB SSD.
 It sells for $759.
+Whichever configuration you're interested in buying, it's worth taking a look at our Acer promo codes, as we may be able to save you a fair few dollars on your order.

 The CXI3 is compact and light, measuring just 5.9 x 5.9 x 1.6 inches and weighing 1.2 pounds.
 Unlike the Asus Chromebox and other past Chromeboxes that were boxy little units, the CXI3 has curved sides, giving the chassis an oval shape when viewed from the front.